abishekatp/notes/QC/100_Classical_Information.md

 * The similar kind of thing can happen in our computers also.
 So when we represent a classical information using state $ |state\rangle $ it can have some higer probability of being 0 than 1 or vice versa.
 When we introduce probabilic state into our classical information we can easily handle these kind of situations.

-* **One important thing about representing a probabilistic state by a column vector is: when we some all the values in the vector it should give the sum 1.
+* **Note: One important thing about representing a probabilistic state by a column vector is: when we some all the values in the vector it should give the sum 1.
 This is because the total probability of a system can be at most one.
 All the entries of the column vector should contain non-negative real numbers.**

 ## What do we mean by measuring the state of a system?